Menu

 Harmless (benign) moles are very common and most people have at least one or two moles.

-For additional information about moles and mole removal options, we invite you to explore the sections below and/or contact us today to book an appointment at Dermatology Consulting.
+For additional information about moles and mole removal options, please explore the sections below and/or contact us today to book an appointment at Dermatology Consulting.

 Most moles are completely harmless (benign).
 Occasionally however some of the pigment cells (melanocytes) in the moles can turn cancerous and develop into a form of skin cancer called melanoma.
 Melanoma, like most cancers, can be life-threatening, but if it is caught early and removed, can be cured.
 However melanoma can also occur as a new development even in normal looking skin so any new brown mark that develops should be checked by a doctor, particularly if it continues to change in shape, outline and pigmentation pattern.

-Signs that a mole may be developing into a melanoma are changes in size, shape, colour (including loss of colour) or the pattern of pigmentation.
-Bleeding and itching for no obvious cause, or a white halo developing around the mole can also suggest a change in the mole.
+Signs that a mole may be developing into a melanoma are changes in size, shape, colour (including loss of colour) or change in the pattern of pigmentation.
+Bleeding and itching for no obvious cause, or a white halo developing around the mole can also suggest a suspicious change in the mole.

 Melanomas, in fact, can develop not only within moles, but in normal skin, so any new brown spot or lump that develops and shows signs of changing should be assessed.